kaycebasques/pigweedai/src/sphinx/ask_pigweed_ai.rst

    </p>
    <ul>
        <li>
-           This is not an official Google product.
-This is a hacked together prototype by Kayce Basques.
+           <b>This is not an official Google product.</b> This is a personal prototype by Kayce Basques.
-           I am a Googler but I have not sought out permission to publish this prototype.
            All responsibility my own.
        </li>
        <li>
-           DO NOT ENTER PERSONAL OR CONFIDENTIAL INFORMATION!!!
+           <b>DO NOT ENTER PERSONAL OR CONFIDENTIAL INFORMATION!!!</b>
            Your messages are sent to OpenAI.
 They're also logged in Firestore for quality assurance.
 They may also be logged publicly in the future.
        </li>